- Component Structure

 For now, i18n is the only supported CMS, with other external ones planned.

 index.ts file at the root is the entry point of each component.
 It exports a class which contains references to the handler and config object as well as the path to the i18n folder.
+The component's handler has to be nested inside a state named after the component itself to prevent intents from being overwritten.
+It also has a

 ||Contains the logic of your component, i.e. states & intents||